Experimental Sand Casting

 If you enjoy preparing in advance, we’ve put together a Pinterest page full of jewellery-making inspiration and helpful background information.

-Tea, coffee, and biscuits are provided.
-We do not have a dedicated lunch area, but you are welcome to bring your own lunch to eat at your desk, or we’re happy to recommend nearby places to eat.
+Tea, coffee and biscuits are provided.
+Please bring your own lidded cup for use in the studio.
+While we do not have a dedicated lunch area, you are welcome to eat at your desk, and we can also recommend nearby places to eat if you prefer.

 Course Info